ucl-exoplanets/wayne/README.md

 * Flat Field, Bias, Gain etc
 * Read noise, stellar noise, sky background etc

 Wayne is designed to be adapted to more instruments and systematics.
-Wayne got his name from the [character](http://coppermind.net/wiki/Wayne) in from the Era 2 Mistborn books who is an expert at imitation.

 ## Installation